Make and receive RTT calls in FaceTime on Mac

 Important: When making an emergency call in the US on your Mac, special characters or tones are sent to alert the operator.
 The operator’s ability to receive or respond to these tones can vary depending on your location.
 Apple doesn’t guarantee the operator will be able to receive or respond to an RTT call.

-In the FaceTime app on your Mac, sign in and turn on FaceTime.
+In the FaceTime app on your Mac, sign in and make sure FaceTime is turned on.

-Set up your iPhone and Mac for phone calls and enable RTT if you haven’t done so already.
+Set up your iPhone and FaceTime on Mac for phone calls and RTT calls, if you haven’t done so already.

 In the field at the top of the FaceTime window, enter the email address or phone number of the person you want to call.
 You may need to press Return.